 SIL 3 Mechanical Devices, Not Really

-The process safety time and the diagnostic test interval are the problem makers why most SIL 3 mechanical devices are rather SIL 1 or 2.
+The process safety time, the diagnostic test interval and the claimed MTTR are the problem makers why most SIL 3 mechanical devices are rather SIL 1 or 2.
 End users be careful with device manufacturers claiming SIL 3 for single devices according to IEC 61508.
 It only works if you have test interval that meets the rules for diagnostics testing according to IEC 61508.
 Which most likely you have not!

 But We Apply IEC 61511